JIWIJ/Keep-Mac-Audio-Alive/README.md

 5. Build or Run.

 ## Credits
-This app and even its icon was made using Gemini 3 Pro, so all credits to them, and use it at your own risk.
+This app and even its icon was origanally made using Gemini 3 Pro, so all credits to them, and use it at your own risk.
+The menubar UI was made by me using LosslessSwitcher as inspiration and source of some code, particularly in the AppDelegate.